openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (1) The Verifier sends to the Wallet an Authorization Request that contains a Request URI from where to obtain the Request Object containing Authorization Request parameters.

-(2) The Wallet sends an HTTPS GET request to the Request URI to retrieve the Request Object.
+(2) The Wallet sends an HTTP GET request to the Request URI to retrieve the Request Object.

-(2.5) The HTTPS GET response returns the Request Object containing Authorization Request parameters.
+(2.5) The HTTP GET response returns the Request Object containing Authorization Request parameters.
 It especially contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes the requirements of the Credential(s) that the Verifier is requesting to be presented.
 Such requirements could include what type of Credential(s), in what format(s), which individual Claims within those Credential(s) (Selective Disclosure), etc. The Wallet processes the Request Object and determines what Credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers her consent to present the requested Credentials.

 (3) The Wallet prepares the Verifiable Presentation(s) of the Verifiable Credential(s) that the End-User has consented to.
 It then sends to the Verifier an Authorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.